mohankku/mohankku.github.io/index.md

 ## About me

-I am a research scientist, working on a micro kernel, in Facebook Reality Labs (FRL).
+I am a research scientist working at Facebook Reality Labs (FRL).
 I got my Ph.D. in computer science from the<br />
 School of Computer Science at Georgia Institute of technology, advised by [Dr.Taesoo Kim](https://taesoo.kim/).
 My research interests are in Operating<br /> systems, Distributed systems,